Simple Brown Butter Tomatoes Recipe

 How can I customize brown butter tomatoes?

 This is a good recipe to break out fancier kinds of salt and pepper, so use freshly ground sea salt or pink salt and freshly ground mixed colorful peppercorns if desired.
 If you use salted butter, you won't need to add as much salt on top.
-Fresh herbs would be a welcome addition to these buttery tomatoes.
-Basil, thyme, chives, oregano, or tarragon are good options.
+Fresh herbs would be a welcome addition to these buttery tomatoes; basil, thyme, chives, oregano, or tarragon are good options.

 How else can I use brown butter?

 Brown butter is delicious in most recipes that would benefit from regular melted butter.
 The only difference is the dish will have a deeper, more caramelized flavor.
 To use brown butter as it's used in classic French dishes, serve it poured over fish, white meat, vegetables, or eggs.
-It's also an ingredient in French desserts like madeleines.
+It's also an ingredient in French pastries like madeleines.